findy-network/findy-network.github.io/content/en/blog/travelogue/index.md

   title: "Image #:counter"
 ---

-The success of the team I'm part of is measured:
+The success of our team is measured:
 - How well do we understand *certain* emerging technologies?
 - How relevant they are to the business we are in?
 - How much potential do they have for our company's business?